beyarkay/masters-thesis/src/06_conclusion.md

 regardless of hyperparameter tuning.
 While some models still managed to achieve relatively good performance, no model achieved the same performance on the 50-class dataset as was achieved on the 51-class dataset.
-It can then be concluded that the addition the "background noise", introduced by the non-gesture class, substantially increases the difficulty of the classification problem.
+It can then be concluded that the addition of "background noise", introduced by the non-gesture class, substantially increases the difficulty of the classification problem.